TristanPelser/GettingCleaningRepo/README.md

     1. Creates a tidy dataset txt file from the UCI HAR Dataset, with extracted std and mean measurements.
     2. Creates a calculated dataset txt file, with the average of each variable for each activity and each subject.

+  + For more information about how the script works, view the [codebook](https://github.com/TristanPelser/GettingCleaningRepo/blob/master/Code%20Book.md).

 ## Instructions for use:

 1. Download [zip file](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)